Want your perfect workout program?

 It looks like this...

-Consider the below when selecting from the exercises above...
+Consider the following when selecting from the exercises above...

-The isolations in this list are the cable and dumbbell pullovers, taking out the biceps ad other back muscles to focus solely on the lats.
+The isolations in this list are the cable and dumbbell pullovers.
+They take out the biceps and other back muscles to focus solely on the lats.
 If you’re looking to add some lat volume - without added stress to supporting muscles - these are both great options.
-When programming the dumbbell pullovers, it is important to account for the imbalanced resistance profile discussed.
-You should look to combine this with other lat exercises, like lat focused rows or machine work, that stress the lat in shorter ranges.
-Additionally, you can add a band to the dumbbell pullover, making sure it is slack at the bottom and tightens as you contract your lats.
+However, you shoulds still combine them with other lat exercises, for great loads.

 Author: Tom MacCormick (BSc in Sports Science and Coaching, MSc in Strength and Conditioning)